xoxzo/blog.xoxzo.com/content/The Way We Work/wfh-covid19-02-en.md

 ## Our Working Setup

 Some of us have started beefing up our workstation setup at home.
-Here is a sneak peak of how they look like:
+Here is a sneak peek of how they look like:

 ### Arthur and Zaki